Accident and Incident Reporting

 Step 6

-All parties involved should have the option to review the final solution and determine if further action are needed.
+The TP or HSP involved should have the option to review the final resolution and file an appeal.
 The parties will have 10 days to request a case review.
-The case is re-opened and reviewed by the RTO.
-The RTO will determine next steps.
+The case is re-opened and reviewed by the Compliance team to determine the final resolution.

 Step 7